lookingforcharlie/portfolio_next/README.md

 - 'npm i react-vertical-timeline-component' makes the experience section

-- use Server Action in Next.JS
+- use Server Action in Next.JS, it's still in beta stage

 ```
 const nextConfig = {